AyloSrd/signals-for-react/README.md

 Enter **satellites**.
 A **satellite** is a signal that has a two-way subscription to another signal: when the parent signal updates, the satellite updates as well, and when the satellites updates, so does the parent signal.
 Moreover, a satellite can be bound to a different component than its parent.
 This allows children components to subscribe to signals passed as props without triggering the re-renders of an unsubscribed parent and the related component tree.

-Howeven, conceptully, we don't have to see the relation between a signal and the satellites as a hierarchical pyramidal structure, but rather like a chainmail.
+However, conceptully, we don't have to see the relation between a signal and the satellites as a hierarchical pyramidal structure, but rather like a chainmail.
 Each satellite, including the original signal, is synchronously influenced by the changes in any other satellite in the chain.
 Therefore, we must consider this entire chain as an only signal when updating its value.
 The distinction between satellite layers is meaningful primarily for UI updates and component re-renders.

 Finally, as we will see shortly, multiple satellites together form an **orbit**.
 ### useSatellite
 The easiest way to create a satelite is by using the `useSatellite` hook.
-This hook simply takes a signal (original or satellite) as only parameter, and returns a satellite signal.
+This hook simply takes a signal (original or satellite, or, as we'll see later, a standalone one) as only parameter, and returns a satellite signal.
 ```tsx
 const Display: React.FC<{ countSignal: Signal<number>}> = ({ countSatellite }) =>  {
   const count = useSatellite(countSignal)